Configure MetalLB

 Caution

-If the MetalLBConfig object is not used for MetalLB configuration related to address allocation and announcement of services LB, then automated migration applies during creation of clusters of any type or cluster update to Container Cloud 2.24.0.
+If the MetalLBConfig object is not used for MetalLB configuration related to address allocation and announcement for load-balanced services, then automated migration applies during creation of clusters of any type or cluster update to Cluster releases 15.0.x or 14.0.x.

 During automated migration, the MetalLBConfig and MetalLBConfigTemplate objects are created and contents of the MetalLB chart configInline value is converted to the parameters of the MetalLBConfigTemplate object.

-Any change to the configInline value made on a Container Cloud 2.24.0 cluster will be reflected in the MetalLBConfigTemplate object.
+Any change to the configInline value made on a 15.0.x or 14.0.x cluster will be reflected in the MetalLBConfigTemplate object.

-This automated migration will be removed in one of the following releases together with the possibility to use the configInline value of the MetalLB chart.
-After that, any changes in MetalLB configuration related to address allocation and announcement of services LB will be applied using the MetalLBConfigTemplate and Subnet objects only.
+This automated migration is removed during your management cluster upgrade to the Cluster release 17.0.0, which is introduced in Container Cloud 2.25.0, together with the possibility to use the configInline value of the MetalLB chart.
+After that, any changes in MetalLB configuration related to address allocation and announcement for load-balanced services will be applied using the MetalLBConfigTemplate and Subnet objects only.

 Select from the following options: